EDF Renewables: International expansion

 In 2012, the group increased its involvement in offshore wind energy and entered the markets of Poland, Israel, Morocco and South Africa.
 A year later, EDF Energies Nouvelles expanded into the Indian market.
 EDF Energies Nouvelles that year acquired the wind power business of Séchilienne-Sidec (now Albioma) for €59 million.
 The company entered Brazil and Chile in 2015.

 Upon expanding into China in 2016, the company acquired an 80% stake in Hong Kong-based UPC Asia Wind Management, a company specialising in onshore wind power in China.
 This move was based on a strategy that saw increasing its wind capacity in China by working with Chinese partners on a project-by-project basis.

 In April 2017, EDF EN announced the acquisition of a 67.2% majority stake, in addition to convertible bonds, in Futuren, a wind farm operator, valued at around €188 million.
 In December of that year, EDF launched the Solar Plan, with which the EDF Group hoped to build 30 GW of solar photovoltaic power in France between 2020 and 2035, for an investment of around €25 billion.

 In 2018, EDF Energies Nouvelles rebranded to become EDF Renewables to boost international appeal.

 In April of that year, the group acquired Luxel, a company specialising in photovoltaic installations, with the acquisition concluding on 1 April 2019.

+In 2023, EDF Renewables was operating 12.8 GW of wind and solar capacity.

 Core business activities

 Onshore and offshore wind power

 Wind power is EDF Renewables' main sector with 87% of its total installed capacity distributed mainly in Europe and North America.
 Wind power is EDF's main growth driver.
-As of June 2019, the group had a total of 12.468 MW gross in operation and 4,055 MW under construction in 22 countries.
+As of June 2019, the group had a total of 12,468 MW gross in operation and 4,055 MW under construction in 22 countries.

 EDF signed a supply contract with the Procter & Gamble Group in 2015 to supply wind power to its North American manufacturing sites.
 The 123 MW wind farm is expected to help P&G achieve their goal to reduce CO_{2}-emissions by 30% by 2020.

 The group is a key player in offshore wind energy, with two offshore wind farms in Belgium (C-Power) and the United Kingdom (Teesside).
 In March 2019, EDF Renewables acquired stakes in two Chinese offshore projects, the Dongtai IV and V wind farms, that will be delivered in cooperation with Chinese power utility China Energy Investment Corporation (CEI) by 2021.

 It is involved in three structuring projects under development in France, won through a government call for tenders, totalling nearly 1,500 MW in Saint-Nazaire, Courseulles-sur-Mer and Fécamp.